-Bagram: During 2016-2018 two treated water samples were collected from each of the three nanofiltration plants (water treatment plants #1, #2, and #3) on Bagram and 2 additional samples were collected from points of use in the distribution system.
-One sample was collected from the disinfected fresh water supply from the East treatment plant (chlorine-only).
+Bagram: During 2019-2021 treated water samples were collected from each of the three nanofiltration plants (water treatment plants (WTP) #1 (3 samples), #2 (2 samples), and #3 (2 samples)) on Bagram and 1 additional sample was collected from a point of use in the WTP #1 distribution system.
+Two samples were collected from the disinfected fresh water supply from the East treatment plant (chlorine-only).
 No chemical concentrations exceeded the short- or long-term MEGs.

-Page 9 of 23 Reviewed by USCENTCOM (17 July 2019) Final Approval Date (12 September 2019) Raw (untreated) water: Fourteen untreated well water samples were collected during 2016-2018.
+Raw (untreated) water: Twelve untreated well water samples were collected during 2019-2021.
 Each was collected prior to any treatment or disinfection.
 Although there was no reported exposure to these sources, note that no chemical concentrations in these samples exceeded the 1-year 5 L/day MEGs.
+One sample from well #2, the source water to WTP #2, showed total dissolved solids at a concentration (589 milligrams per liter (mg/L)) above its potability standard of 500 mg/L.